nathancfox/cfs-reu-2018/experiments/lab_notebooks/cfs_notebook.md

 used by cpso.py to run an experiment.
-The actual experiment code is called by job\_script for each iteration from within experiment\_script.py which generates and runs all jobs. data\_extracter.sh is a bash script that iterates over all summary\_report.out files and extracts the important information to analysis/raw\_data.csv.
+The actual experiment code is called by job\_script for each iteration from within experiment\_script.py which generates and runs all jobs. data\_extracter.sh is a bash script that iterates over all summary\_report.out files and extracts the important information.
+I then pipe the output to analysis/raw\_data.csv.

+data/ holds the three data input files for the experiment. analysis/ holds anything processed after the experiment was run: processed data, analysis notebooks, generated figures, etc.

 This experiment was run with a series of dynamically created/called jobs on the Pegasus supercomputer at the Center for Computational Sciences at the University of Miami by